 Bryony Pearce's new book Cruel Castle (from the Red Eye series) is a slick horror version of an escape room and follows on from her earlier book, Savage Island.

-Bryone always dreamed of being a writer.
+Bryony always dreamed of being a writer.
 After leaving university, she temped while waiting for a job in publishing, but then found work in market research which she enjoyed.
-After many rejections, her first novel Windrunner's Daughter wins the Undiscovered Voices award from the Society of Children's Book Writers & Illustrators (SCWBI) and she finds an agent.
-Egmont published her first book, Angel's Fury, in 2011.
+After many rejections, her first novel Windrunner's Daughter won the Undiscovered Voices award from the Society of Children's Book Writers & Illustrators (SCWBI) and she found an agent.
+Her first book, Angel's Fury, was published in 2011.

-Bryony now lives near Manchester with her husband and two daughters.
+Bryony lives in Gloucestershire with her husband and two daughters.